 From January 1, 2004, all businesses engaged in commercial activities must comply with the Personal Information Protection and Electronic Documents Act ("Act") and the Canadian Standards Association Model Code for the Protection of Personal Information, which it incorporates.
 These obligations extend to lawyers and law firms, including Minden Gross LLP.
 The Act gives you rights concerning the privacy of your Personal Information.

 Minden Gross LLP is responsible and accountable for the Personal Information we collect and hold.
 To meet our obligations to our clients, we have developed this policy and informed our lawyers and support staff about our policies and practices.

 Minden Gross LLP provides legal services and products to a wide range of clients.
-In doing so, it produces direct marketing materials concerning its services and developments in the law.
-We will not, as a condition of providing you with legal services and products, require you to consent to the collection, use or disclosure of personal information beyond which is absolutely necessary.
+In doing so, it also produces direct marketing materials concerning its services and developments in the law.
+We will not, as a condition of providing you with legal services and products, require you to consent to the collection, use, or disclosure of Personal Information beyond which is absolutely necessary or required by law.

-- the nature of client or the potential client’s legal issue
+- name, address, email address, phone number, the nature of client or the potential client’s legal issue;

 We collect information only by lawful and fair means and not in an unreasonably intrusive way.
-Wherever possible we collect your personal information directly from you, at the start of an engagement and in the course of our representation.
+We typically collect your Personal Information from or through interaction with you at the start of an engagement, and in the course of our representation.